-Here’s a letter from a young man who has been on the right path for a while but has hit a fork in the road and doesn’t really know which direction to take:
+Here’s a letter from a young man who was on the right path for a while but hit a fork in the road and doesn’t really know which direction to take:

 “I have been working the last few months and saving nearly everything.
-I currently have about 12k inaccumulated liquid assets spread throughout various checking, savings, and a money market.
-I have nothing that i am really using as a write off currently, and am on track to continue to add about $900 per month to the savings.
-I know that there has to be better ways to save than a straight savings account at 2%, and i know that for tax purposes i should probably start spending on something to use as a write off.
-What should I invest in now?
+I currently have about 12k in accumulated liquid assets spread throughout various checking, savings, and a money market.
+I have nothing that I am really using as a write off currently, and am on track to continue to add about $900 per month to the savings.
+I know that there has to be better ways to save than a straight savings account at 2%, and I know that for tax purposes I should probably start spending on something to use as a write off.
+What should I do now?

 I use quicken, and have EVERYTHING documented, as well as keep receipts for ALL purchase in a binder by date.
 I don’t know if this helps any for the purposes of investing, or for write offs, since everything is paid for through personal accounts, but, i have it, and I’m the practice of keeping my records, so if it is something that i can do to help for the future I already have the habit formed.

 I would love to figure out the best plan of action.”